IST Degree Requirements

 Degree completion option designed for students who are unable to take classes onsite at UWM due to lifestyle or location.
 Students wishing to take classes online will follow the same admissions procedures as onsite students.

-Students who have previously attended UWM, did not complete a degree and are seeking re-admittance.
+Students who have previously attended UWM, did not complete a degree and are looking to return to UWM.

-Students seeking a second bachelor’s degree or certification must complete the IST core courses (27 cr) along with 1 elective (3 cr) for a total of 30 credits.
+Students seeking a second bachelor’s degree must complete the IST core courses (27 cr) along with 3 upper-level electives (9 cr) for a total of 36 credits.